companje/companje.nl/pages/songs.md

 * Kryp Tina - Love You Like A ...
 * Tapetoy - Naive
 * Tame Impala - Let it happen
-* Miike Snow - I Was A Sailor
+* Mike Snow - I Was A Sailor
 * Yannis & The Yaw - Rain Can't Reach Us (feat.
 Tony Allen)
 * Honeyglaze - Don't
 * Postal Service - Sleeping in